Wishing you all the best with exams

 You can ask for two services via this website, the Targeted Youth Support Service and the Education, Employment and Training Team.
 For these services the young person must consent.

 Most people are only contacted a few times.
 This is because we know from records kept by schools, colleges or other services that you are in education, employment or training.
 We contact young people most in the summer when they are 16 or 17.
 This is to ensure that you have received a suitable offer of learning for September - this is called the September Guarantee.
-But sometimes we would need to contact you at other times, for example if records are lost.
+But sometimes we would need to contact you at other times, for example if records are lost, or if you have left your place of learning or not started as planned.

 If you are Not in Employment, Education or Training (NEET) we will usually contact you every three months or more often.
 If you are not in regular contact and believe you should be, please fill in the registration form with your best contact details, and write NEET in the "Name of your employer, school, college or learning provider" field.